yanghonggang/gitlab/doc/development/testing_guide/frontend_testing.md

   wrapper.find('[data-qa-selector="foo"]');
 });
 ```

+It is recommended to use `kebab-case` for test id.

 It is not recommended that you add `.js-*` classes just for testing purposes.
 Only do this if there are no other feasible options available.